The Bean Feast

 The Bean Feast is a 1668 oil painting by the Dutch artist Jan Steen, now in the Gemäldegalerie Alte Meister (Kassel), Germany.

 In the 17th-century Low Countries a bean-feast was a celebration at which a goose would be eaten and a cake carved up between the people present.
-The person who got the slice containing a bean would be "king" for the night.
+The person to receive the slice containing a bean would be crowned "king" for the night.
 Whenever he took a drink the rest would cheer.

-In Steen's painting a young boy, standing on a bench and wearing a paper crown, has earned the right to be king and is being offered a drink by one of the other diners.
+In Steen's painting, a young boy standing on a bench and wearing a paper crown has earned the right to be king, and is being offered a drink by a fellow diner.
 His mother, somewhat the worse for wear, looks on with pride.
-In the middle of the floor a man, selected by the king as court jester, is playing the traditional rommelpot, a rudimentary instrument made by covering the mouth of a pot with skin and poking a stick through the membrane.
+In the middle of the floor a man, selected by the king as court jester, is playing the traditional rommelpot, a rudimentary instrument made by covering the mouth of a pot with animal skin and poking a stick through the membrane.
 Rubbing the stick makes a noise.
 Behind the young king another man is also playing the fool by wearing a metal funnel as a hat and making "music" with a ladle and gridiron.